Hypercubed/Project-Chi/README.md

 * `gulp dev --dataset=./dataset/extra`

-	runs the development server serving the combination of the `app` directory and `dataset/extra` directories as the web root.
+	runs the development server, serving the combination of the `app` directory and `dataset/extra` directories as the web root.
 Files in `dataset/extra/app` override `app` and `dataset/extra/gulp/config.js` augments (deep-extends) `gulp/config.js`.
 If no dataset is given `./dataset/example` is assumed.

 * The `gulp build`, `gulp dist`, `gulp deploy` all work similarly.